windbirds/policies/terms.md

 #### Safety & Insurance

-Any medical problems and/or related dietary restrictions must be informed to us on the reservation or prior to your tour.
-It is extremely important to our staff to have this knowledge in the case of any arising problems.
+You must inform us of any medical problems or related dietary restrictions on the reservation.
+Our staff must have this knowledge in the case of any arising issues.

 Our prices include a personal accident and civil liability insurance, provided by a legally registered insurer in "Autoridade de Supervis&atilde;o de Seguros e Fundos de Pens&otilde;es", with the following coverage:
- - Civil liability at sea: 200 000 €
- - Civil liability in land: 50 000 €
+ - Civil liability: land 50 000 €; sea 200 000 €;
- - Death or permanent disability in land: 35 000 €
- - Death or permanent disability at sea: 20 000 €
+ - Death or permanent disability: land 35 000 €; sea 20 000 €;
- - Hospitality expenses and repatriation: 3 500 €
+ - Hospitality expenses and repatriation: 3 500 €.

 If you desire higher coverages or different, you should contract a travel insurance.

 Birdwatchers often carry a lot of expensive optical and photographic equipment.
-Our trip insurance does not provide sufficient cover and so, if you are not already covered under your household policy, we recommend you take out specialist insurance cover for your equipment.
+Our trip insurance does not provide sufficient coverage.
+So, if you are not already covered under your household policy, we recommend you take out specialist insurance cover for your equipment.

 #### Species Observation